fraserelliott/readme-gen/project-plan.md

 - Takes a template path on .cli(template_path)
 - Validates a template is in the correct format
 - Handles regeneration from saved inputs
+- Holds a dictionary of sections and prompt instructions.
+Detects sections in templates by # tags and then looks for merge tags to replace.